 The Annual Corporate Conference

-Open exclusively to CFR’s corporate member companies, the Corporate Conference provides a forum for executives from a variety of industries to gather with their peers for candid dialogue on the pressing issues affecting the private sector.
-The conference also offers member companies the opportunity to feature their leaders and experts.
+Open exclusively to CFR’s corporate members, the Corporate Conference provides candid, executive-level dialogue on pressing issues affecting the private sector.
+Executives from member companies share their expertise in conference panels and breakout sessions.

 Examples of fellow briefings include a one-on-one meeting with the firm’s chief economist, a small briefing to C-suite executives on cybersecurity, and a company-wide conference call on global trade sanctions.